mikkelee/Gedcom-Framework/README.md

         * GCRelationship: References to other entities - FAMC, HUSB, etc.
 * Mapping between GCNodes and GCObjects is helped by GCTags which know what subtags are valid, what type a value is, whether it's an entity or a property, etc.
 * Xrefs are handled with a GCContext that ensures that all GCEntities have a 1-to-1 mapping with an xref.
-* Property values are handled via subclasses of GCValue, which can be hold one of many types (like NSValue).
+* Attribute values are handled via subclasses of GCValue, which can be hold one of many types (like NSValue).
 Sorting is supported.
 The types are:
     - GCGender
     - GCAge (parsed via ParseKit)
     - GCDate (parsed via ParseKit)